ArtrixTech/DynaGammy/README.md

 The first "Auto" checkbox activates automatic brightness.
 The following sliders will be revealed (scroll or expand the window to see them all):
 - **Range**: minimum and maximum brightness.
 - **Offset**: higher = brighter image.
-- **Threshold**": how much the screen has to change in order to trigger adaptation.
+- **Threshold**: how much the screen has to change in order to trigger adaptation.
 The default value is generally good in most cases.
 - **Adaptation speed**: how quickly the brightness adapts when a change is detected.
 - **Screenshot rate**: the interval between each screenshot.
 Lowering this value detects brightness changes faster, but may increase CPU usage.